Saipavank63/Saipavank63/README.md

 ## 🏆 Achievements

-- Delivered production-grade pipelines in FinTech, E-commerce, and AI projects
+- Delivered production-grade pipelines in FinTech, HealthCare
 - Hands-on with both batch and streaming architectures at scale
-- Cross-functional collaboration with ML, QA, and DevOps teams

 ---